maxwolf621/JavaNote/Serialization.md

 ## serialVersion UID

-To set up the each serialize instance's version to allow same instance with different version existing in the device
+Set up each serialized instance's version to allow same instance with different version existing in the device
 ```java
 /**
   * <p>